-Injury rates in competitive powerlifters was calculated to 1 injury per 1000 training hours based on a sample size of 245 according to Siewe et al. Lower level powerlifting competitors appear to be at most risk for injury (Keogh, 2006).
-From my professional experience I would hypothesis that injuries are more common in lower level lifters.
-Lower level powerlifters with less experience have had less formal instruction leading them to perform incorrect technique and being more prone to injury.
-The most commonly injured area reported is the the arm/shoulder.
+Injury rates in competitive powerlifters were calculated to 1 injury per 1000 training hours based on a sample size of 245 according to Siewe et al. Lower-level powerlifting competitors appear to be at most risk for injury (Keogh, 2006).
+From my professional experience, I would hypothesize that injuries are more common in lower-level lifters.
+Lower-level powerlifters with less experience have had less formal instruction leading them to perform incorrect techniques and being more prone to injury.
+The most commonly injured area reported is the arm/shoulder.
 (Siewe, 2011).

-With this information one can deduce that the further the arm is abducted and internally rotated the more amount of tension and load is places on the pectoralis major durning the bench press.
+With this information, one can deduce that the further the arm is abducted and internally rotated, the more tension and load are placed on the pectoralis major during the bench press.

-The subject is seen be positioned supine on a bench press bench with five points of body contact.
-The points of contact are the head, trapezius muscles and gluteal muscles on the bench as well as both feet on the floor.
-The subject grasps the bar with a closed double overhand (pronated) grip in the most mechanical advantageous position.
+The subject is seen supine on a bench press bench with five points of body contact.
+The points of contact are the head, trapezius muscles, and gluteal muscles on the bench as well as both feet on the floor.
+The subject grasps the bar with a closed double overhand (pronated) grip in the most mechanically advantageous position.
 The subject lifts the bar off of the rack by extending the elbow joint and extending the shoulder.
-It is important to note the subject should be in a position under the bar so that they so not have to flex and then extend at the shoulder joint more than is necessary to avoid hitting the hooks when performing the movement.
-From the hooks the shoulder will extend bringing the bar over the subjects chest.
+It is important to note the subject should be in a position under the bar so that they do not have to flex and then extend at the shoulder joint more than is necessary to avoid hitting the hooks when performing the movement.
+From the hooks, the shoulder will extend bringing the bar over the subject’s chest.